 In 2017-18 there was an ikigai fad in the West.
 Several new books were simultaneously published and numerous news articles were written.
 Even the World Economic Forum got caught up in the fad and published an article about it.
-They define ikigai (prounounced ee-kee-guy) as “your reason for getting up in the morning”.
+Ikigai (prounounced ee-kee-guy) is a Japanese word defined as “your reason for getting up in the morning”.
 It is, “the idea of having a purpose in life” or “value in living”.

 …To find this reason or purpose, experts recommend starting with four questions:

 - What does the world need from you?

 Finding the answers and a balance between these four areas could be a route to ikigai for Westerners looking for a quick interpretation of this philosophy.
 But in Japan, ikigai is a slower process and often has nothing to do with work or income.

 In a 2010 survey of 2,000 Japanese men and women, just 31% of participants cited work as their ikigai.
 [Which makes sense given that less than half of the Japanese population is working and only 59% of adults are working.
 So the majority of Japanese workers got ikigai from their work if that survey was representative.]

 Gordon Matthews, professor of anthropology at the Chinese University of Hong Kong and author of What Makes Life Worth Living?: How Japanese and Americans Make Sense of Their Worlds, told the Telegraph that how people understand ikigai can, in fact, often be mapped to two other Japanese ideas – ittaikan and jiko jitsugen.
 Itaikkan refers to “a sense of oneness with, or commitment to, a group or role”, while jiko jitsugen relates more to self-realization.

 Matthews says that ikigai will likely lead to a better life “because you will have something to live for”, but warns against viewing ikigai as a lifestyle choice: “Ikigai is not something grand or extraordinary.
 It’s something pretty matter-of-fact.”